Heart of Louisiana: Banjo Priest

 SULPHER, La. - Although it has some gospel roots, bluegrass music is not a part of the traditions of the Catholic Church.
 But bluegrass is a big part of the life of one Southwest Louisiana priest.
 FOX 8's Dave McNamara takes us to Mass in the town of Sulphur to meet a banjo pickin' priest in tonight's Heart of Louisiana.

-Music has been a part of Father Edward Richard's life since before he can remember.
-He grew up in the rice fields of Southwest Louisiana listening to his mother's recordings of old-time country and bluegrass.
-As a teen, he played guitar and dobro and then learned the banjo and played in a band.
+Music has been a part of Fr.
+Edward Richard's life since before he can remember.
+He grew up in the rice fields of Southwest Louisiana listening to his mother's recordings of old time country and bluegrass.
+As a teen, he played guitar and dobro, and then learned the banjo and played in a band.
 He went to college and law school.
 But after he became a lawyer, he struggled with what to do next.

 "I could stay here and do this for the rest of my life, but I really think that I am called to the priesthood, so I got to go see," he said.